GrafiteInc/Docs/docs/scaffold/billing.md

 ## Outline

 The billing system handles the stripe integration with cashier as mentioned.
-For the front-end elements scaffold comes with some vanilla javascript files which handle the setup of credit cards which adhere to North American and European laws.
 The remainder of integrations with Stripe occur through PHP components.
-It contains the `webhook` endpoint for Stripe feedback as well as a simple config file for handling various "plans" your app may offer.
+It contains the `domain.com/stripe/webhook` endpoint for Stripe feedback as well as a simple config file for handling various "plans" your app may offer.

 ## Config